Settler colonialism in Canada: The Royal Proclamation of 1763

-The Royal Proclamation of Canada is known to be one of the most important treaties in Canada between Europeans and Indigenous peoples.
-The Royal Proclamation by King George III established the relationship between Indigenous peoples and the Crown, which recognized Indigenous peoples rights as well as defining the treaty making process which is still used in Canada today.
-The Royal Proclamation also acknowledged the constitutional right that Indigenous peoples have the right to sovereignty and self government.
-Within the document, both sides agreed that treaties were the most effective legal way for Indigenous peoples to release control of their land, however the Royal Proclamation was drafted by the British government without any Indigenous input which resulted in a monopoly over the purchase of Indigenous lands by the Crown.
-The Proclamation banned white settlers from claiming the land that was being populated by Indigenous peoples, unless the land had first been purchased by the Crown and then sold to the settlers.
-As time passed white settlers became eager to establish their own communities and extract resources to send back to Europe, forgoing the guidelines set out in the Proclamation.
-Colonial settlers did not share the same view as Indigenous peoples on the sacredness of the land, but rather as something that could be easily bought and sold.
-As the number of colonial settlers increased, the use of land for farming and mining increased, and Indigenous relations that were established in the Royal Proclamation began to deteriorate.
+The Royal Proclamation of 1763, issued by King George III, is considered one of the most important treaties in Canada between Europeans and Indigenous peoples, establishing the relationship between Indigenous peoples and the Crown, which recognized Indigenous peoples rights, as well as defining the treaty making process, which is still used in Canada today.
+The Royal Proclamation also acknowledged Indigenous peoples' constitutional right to sovereignty and self government.
+Within the document, both sides agreed that treaties were the most effective legal way for Indigenous peoples to release control of their land.
+However, the Royal Proclamation was drafted by the British government, without any Indigenous input, which resulted in a monopoly over the purchase of Indigenous lands by the Crown.
+The Proclamation banned non-Indigenous settlers from claiming the land that was being populated by Indigenous peoples, unless the land had first been purchased by the Crown and then sold to the settlers.
+As time passed, non-Indigenous settlers became eager to establish their own communities and extract resources to sell, forgoing the guidelines set out in the Proclamation.

+On appeal of St Catharines Milling and Lumber Co v R in 1888, the imperial Privy Council found native land rights were derived from the Royal Proclamation of 1763.
+In 1973, Calder v British Columbia (Attorney General), the Supreme Court of Canada found that the Indigenous peoples of Canada held an aboriginal title to their land, which was independent of the Royal Proclamation of 1763 and was derived from the fact that, "when the settlers came, the Indians were there, organized in societies and occupying the land as their forefathers had done for centuries".